Complex invariants of poristic Steiner 4-chains: Symmetric Steiner chains

-Notice that we can also compute the centers of circles in the axial Steiner chain, which enables us to compute the invariant complex moments $J_{mn}$ using formula (\ref{complexmoments}).
-The resulting formulas are rather complicated and we do not present them here. \\
+Now, using the procedure described in Section 2 one can explicitly compute the centers of circles in the axial Steiner $4$-chain, which enables us to compute the invariant complex moments $J_{k,m}$ using formula (\ref{complexmoments}).
+In this way, we get a simple expression for the invariant complex moments: